friendevangelion/MOSplot_suppl/format_data.readme.md

 # Output

-\*.RNAmmer.fasta rRNA prediction result (nucleotide sequence) by RNAmmer
+\*.RNAmmer.fasta: rRNA prediction result (nucleotide sequence) by RNAmmer

-\*.RNAmmer.gff rRNA prediction result (gff format) by RNAmmer
+\*.RNAmmer.gff: rRNA prediction result (gff format) by RNAmmer

-\*.RNAmmer.hmmreport rRNA prediction result (detail report) by RNAmmer
+\*.RNAmmer.hmmreport: rRNA prediction result (detail report) by RNAmmer

-\*.prodigal.gff3 coding-gene prediction result (gff format) by Prodigal
+\*.prodigal.gff3: coding-gene prediction result (gff format) by Prodigal

-\*.prodigal.pep coding-gene prediction result (amino acid sequence) by Prodigal
+\*.prodigal.pep: coding-gene prediction result (amino acid sequence) by Prodigal

-\*.tRNAscan.summary tRNA prediction result (report) by tRNAscan-SE
+\*.tRNAscan.summary: tRNA prediction result (report) by tRNAscan-SE

-\*.tRNAscan.tblout tRNA prediction result (tab-separated-values format) by tRNAscan-SE
+\*.tRNAscan.tblout: tRNA prediction result (tab-separated-values format) by tRNAscan-SE

-\*.rfam.tblout Rfam database annotation result (tab-separated-values format) by Infernal
+\*.rfam.tblout: Rfam database annotation result (tab-separated-values format) by Infernal

-\*.diamond.tblout COG database annotation result (tab-separated-values format) by diamond
+\*.diamond.tblout: COG database annotation result (tab-separated-values format) by diamond

-\*.genomeGC.tab GC-content and GC-skew of all the slide windows of all sequences in your input file
+\*.genomeGC.tab: GC-content and GC-skew of all the slide windows of all sequences in your input file

-\*.genomeLength.tab genome length of all sequences in your input file
+\*.genomeLength.tab: genome length of all sequences in your input file

-\*.codingGene.tab coding gene summary of all sequences in your input file
+\*.codingGene.tab: coding gene summary of all sequences in your input file

-\*.noncodingGene.tab non-coding gene summary of all sequences in your input file
+\*.noncodingGene.tab: non-coding gene summary of all sequences in your input file

-\*.CGView.xml xml file as the input of CGView
+\*.CGView.xml: xml file as the input of CGView